Presidency of Néstor Kirchner

-The Presidency of Néstor Kirchner began on 25 May 2003, when Néstor Kirchner became President of Argentina.
-He was the Governor of Santa Cruz during the 2003 general election, he was elected second to Carlos Menem but became president when Menem refused to go for a required runoff election.
-In elections of October 2007, he declined for a second term and was later succeeded by his wife, Cristina Fernández de Kirchner as President.
+Néstor Kirchner became President of Argentina on 25 May 2003.
+He was the governor of Santa Cruz Province during the 2003 general election, he was elected second to Carlos Menem but became president when Menem refused to go for a required runoff election.
+He declined for a second term and was later succeeded by his wife, Cristina Fernández de Kirchner as president, on 10 December 2007.

 2003 presidential election

 Even though Kirchner ran for presidency with the support of Eduardo Duhalde, he was not the initial candidate chosen by the president.
 Trying to prevent a third term of Carlos Menem, he sought to promote a candidate that may defeat him, but Carlos Reutemann (governor of Santa Fe) did not accept and José Manuel de la Sota (governor of Córdoba) did not grow in the polls.
 He also tried with Mauricio Macri, Adolfo Rodríguez Saá, Felipe Solá and Roberto Lavagna, to no avail.
 He initially resisted helping Kirchner, fearing that he may ignore Duhalde once in the presidency.

 Kirchner's electoral promises included "returning to a republic of equals".
 After the first round of the election, Kirchner visited the president of Brazil, Luiz Inácio Lula da Silva, who received him enthusiastically.
 He also declared he was proud of his radical left-wing political past.

 Although Menem, who was president from 1989 to 1999, won the first round of the election on April 27, 2003, he only got 24% of the valid votes — just 2% ahead of Kirchner.
 This was an empty victory, as Menem was viewed very negatively by much of the Argentine population and had virtually no chance of winning the runoff election.
 After days of speculation, during which polls forecast a massive victory for Kirchner with about a 30%–40% difference, Menem finally decided to stand down.
 This automatically made Kirchner president of Argentina, despite having secured only 22% of the votes in the election, the lowest percentage gained by the eventual winner of an Argentine presidential election.
 He was sworn in on 25 May 2003 to a four-year term of office.